 3.4.1 Office clerks

-ISCO-88 Sub-major Group 41: Office Clerks, has been split into three sub-major groups to reflect the impact of developments in ICT on the organization of work, and to provide more meaningful detail for occupations in which large numbers of women are employed.
+ISCO-88 Sub-major Group 41: Office Clerks has been split into three sub-major groups to reflect the impact of developments in ICT on the organization of work, and to provide more meaningful detail for occupations in which large numbers of women are employed.
 Sub-major Group 42: Customer Services Clerks has been retained.
 ISCO-08 Major Group 4: Clerical Support Workers thus comprises four sub-major groups:

 41 General and Keyboard Clerks